 Mr. Seligmann has served on the Executive Committees of Public Law and Litigation Sections of the California Bar, chairing the former Section from 2004 to 2005.
 He has also served on the Judiciary Committee and Civil Practice Committee of the Santa Clara County Bar Association, chairing the later Committee in 2012.
 In addition, he has served as a consultant and reviewer on a number of legal publications including the California Municipal Law Handbook, and California Land Use Practice.

 In keeping with his distinguished career, Mr. Seligmann is the subject of a biography in Marquis’ Who’s Who in American Law.
-He also maintains a “Superb” rating level with Avvo.com, and a “Preeminent” rating level from Martindale-Hubbell.
+He also maintains a “Superb” rating level with Avvo.com, a “Preeminent” rating level from Martindale-Hubbell, and has been selected as a Super Lawyer by Thompson Reuters.

 If you need help, please contact our offices at (831) 423-8383.